Asad ibn Hashim

 Asad ibn Hāshim (أسد بن هاشم) was the son of Hashim ibn Abd Manaf and the brother of Abd al-Muttalib.
 He was the father of Fatima bint Asad, the mother of Ali and the cousin and wife of Abu Talib.
-Asad was a very respectful person among the Qureshi Arab tribe.
+Asad was a very respected person among the Hashimi Arab tribe.
 He was a merchant and very often helped the poor.
 His name means Lion (a brave one).
-His descendants usually use the surname "Qureshi", "Hashmi" or "al-Hashmi al-Asadi", while some of his descendants avoid using any surname.
+His descendants usually use the surnames Al-Hashimi, Al-Asadi, Sayyid, or Sharif, while some of his descendants avoid using any surname.

 Birth

 Historians are not clear about his exact date of birth, but according to the sources he was born in 485AD or 497AD in Mecca.

 Religion

+According to sources, he was a polytheistic pagan like the rest of his tribe, Quraish during the "jahhilliyaa" time of ignorance.
+He worshipped the Arabian goddesses Allat, Al-Uza, and Mannat.
+His son-in-law, Abu-Taleb, whose birth name was Abd-Munaf (slave of "Munaf" one of the idols) was the father of Ali and the Uncle of Muhammad and lies were spread against him to have died a polytheist.
+He was a God fearing man who practiced Abrahamic Religion which his ancestors practiced.
+Imam Ali addressed his father's faith in many hadiths.

-According to sources he was of a religion of Abraham, as most of the Arabs were of Abraham's religion, including his tribe Quresh and his other uncles.
+According to other sources he was of a religion of Abraham, as most of the Arabs were of Abraham's religion, including his tribe Banu Hashim and his other uncles.
 Asad died before the birth of Muhammad.